satori-com/tcpkali/doc/tcpkali.man.md

 --dump-{all,all-in,all-out}
 : Dump input and/or output data on *all* connections.

+--write-combine=off
+:   Send messages individually instead of batching writes.
+Implies **--nagle=off**, if not overriden by the command line.
+Default is `on`.

 -w, --workers *N*
 :   Number of parallel threads to use.
 Default is to use as many as needed,
     up to the number of cores detected in the system.